Health Research and Scholarship Across USC Dornsife

 Physical and mental health are inextricably connected.
 Yet, the public dialogue frequently casts mental health in the background, and those who suffer from disorders are often stigmatized.
 By not only developing treatments and interventions for mental health problems but also illuminating the profound benefits of robust mental health to the public good, experts at USC Dornsife are setting new standards for our collective approach to improving human wellbeing.

 A person’s background, geographic location, or income level often factors heavily into the quality of healthcare and healthy food options available.
-USC Dornsife experts are exploring ways to overcome the barriers that prevent underserved populations from taking advantage of the very best treatments and interventions.
-With creativity and compassion, we can transform healthcare systems to support a more robust, productive, and equitable future for people of all backgrounds.
+USC Dornsife experts are exploring ways to overcome the barriers to the very best treatments and interventions.
+With creativity and compassion, we can transform healthcare systems to support a more robust and productive future for all.

 Cancer